amxxscripter412-hub/COD-MW4/README-EN.md

 ├── CONTRIBUTING.md
 ├── CODE_OF_CONDUCT.md
 ├── docs/
 │ ├── specifications/
 │ └── english/
 ├── include/
 │ └── cod.inc
 ├── .github/
 └── CONTRIBUTORS.md

+text

 ## Disclaimer

-COD:MW4 is a ground-up remake inspired by the gameplay concepts of COD Mod Legacy created by O'Zone.
+COD:MW4 is a ground-up remake inspired by the gameplay concepts of COD Mod Legacy (created by O'Zone).

 No code was copied from the original mod.
 All implementations are original and written from scratch.